davorg/dmp/chapters/appendix-a.md

 * $parser->parse_file($file_name) Parses a file containing HTML.

 * $parser->strict_comment($boolean) Many popular browsers (including Netscape Navigator and Microsoft Internet Explorer) parse HTML comments in a way which is subtly different than the HTML standard.
-Calling this function and passing it a true value will switch on strict (i.e., in line with the HTML specification) comment handling.
+Calling this function and passing it a true value will switch on strict (*i.e.*, in line with the HTML specification) comment handling.
 1 As I was completing the final edits of this book, there were some moves towards correcting this discrepancy.

 * $parser->strict_names($boolean) This method has similar functionality to strict_comment, but deals with certain browsers’ ability to understand broken tag and attribute names.